Guide to Angular BehaviourSubject, ReplaySubject & Subject

 This shows the tracking of the last value by Behavior Subject.

-It works similar to Behavior Subject expect that it can keep track of multiple previous values and reply to them for the new subscribers.
+It works similarly to Behavior Subject except that it can keep track of multiple values and reply to them for the new subscribers.
 Furthermore, you can also specify the window for tracking the older values.

 Let us see Reply Subject’s working.

 As you can see, observer 2 gets 3 previous values after subscribing, as set during Replay Subject's initialization.